bbchallenge/bbchallenge/src/routes/story.md

 ### Skelet's 43 undecided machines

-In 2003, [Skelet](https://skelet.ludost.net/bb/nreg.html) released ≈6000 lines of Pascal that aim at achieving the same result as the busy beaver challenge (but ~20 years before): decide the behavior of all 5-state Turing machines from all-0 tape.
+In 2003, [Skelet](https://skelet.ludost.net/bb/nreg.html) released ≈6000 lines of Pascal that aim at achieving the same result as the Busy Beaver Challenge (but ~20 years before): decide the behavior of all 5-state Turing machines from all-0 tape.
 Skelet's program left only 164 machines undecided which he reduced further to only 43 "hardly non-regular" machines.
 This is claimed to have since been reduced even further to a mere 21 machines by various authors including [Dan Briggs](https://github.com/danbriggs/Turing/blob/master/paper/HNRs.pdf).
 Significant work has been made by these authors to manually decide the behavior of Skelet’s 43 machines.

 This represents a substantial and truly impressive effort.

 However, we do not believe that Skelet’s program has been reviewed independently, and proving 6,000 lines of uncommented Pascal correct would be difficult (How can we be sure that the original set of 164 machines is not erroneous?
 I.e we'd need a proof that some machines were not overlooked or nor decided using incorrect arguments.).

-In contrast, it is one of the core mission of the busy beaver challenge to provide collaborative, open source, concise, modular, tested and proved correct code in order to facilitate peer-review and increase trust in the final outcome of the challenge.
+In contrast, it is one of the core mission of the Busy Beaver Challenge to provide collaborative, open source, concise, modular, tested and proved correct code in order to facilitate peer-review and increase trust in the final outcome of the challenge.
 See our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a>.

-The full list of Skelet's 43 machines and their equivalents in the busy beaver challenge <a href="/skelet" rel="external">is available here</a>.
+The full list of Skelet's 43 machines and their equivalents in the Busy Beaver Challenge <a href="/skelet" rel="external">is available here</a>.

 <a id="references"></a>